-To ensure that FireText shall at all times remain fully compliant with the requirements of the European Union General Data Protection Regulation (EU Regulation 2016/679), also known as “EU GDPR”.
-To ensure that FireText is properly undertaking the activities and implementing the controls required by EU GDPR, and that full and accurate data protection records are created and maintained to demonstrate compliance.
+To ensure that FireText shall at all times remain fully compliant with the requirements of the General Data Protection Regulation, also known as "GDPR" and the UK's Data Protection Act 2018.
+To ensure that FireText is properly undertaking the activities and implementing the controls required by GDPR, and that full and accurate data protection records are created and maintained to demonstrate compliance.

 Key GDPR Definitions

 Personal Data refers to information about a living individual, which means that they can be identified (a) from that data, or (b) from that data and any other information which is, or could in the future, come into the possession of the data controller.
 Also see Special Categories of Personal Data.